- Assessment Recognition

 Additional information about assessment and the UEP can be found in the UEP Assessment Handbook.

-The UEP is a biennial process and each cycle takes approximately two calendar years to complete.
-The UEP is a multi-phase, multi-element process, which can be described in three phases.
+The UEP is an annual, multi-step, multi-element process, which can be described in three phases.

 Phase I: Planning